How To Watch 'Demon Slayer' Franchise In Order — A UK Streaming Guide

 The first of these films picks up at the end of the Hashira Training arc and transports Tanjiro and the Demon Corps leaders, without warning, to the titular mansion, Kibutsuji’s interdimensional headquarters.
 Thus, the stage is set for the last stand between humans and demons.

-- Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle (2025)
+Demon Slayer: Kimetsu no Yaiba Infinity Castle is not available for streaming.